arvindbudh/Case-Study-2-CommonLit-Readability/README.md

 # Project_2-CommonLit_Readability
 This project is on the Kaggle competition "CommonLit Readability Prize" .Rate the complexity of literary passages for grades 3-12 classroom use.
-In this competition, we're predicting the reading ease of excerpts from literature.
+In this competition, we're predicting the reading ease of excerpts(target score) from literature.
 We've provided excerpts from several time periods and a wide range of reading ease scores.
 Test set includes a slightly larger proportion of modern texts (the type of texts we want to generalize to) than the training set.
 This is a NLP Problem where we have to try different NLP models.
 Then ensemble them using various ensemble techniques.
 We will be using various NLP Models like (Roberta-Base, Roberta-Large, Deberta, Electra, etc.).We also be using various fine-tuning strategies like